ryanMathram/ryanMathram/README.md

 I am a Computer Science Junior at UT San Antonio!

-🔭 I will be working as a UTS Bold Careers Intern(UTSA) at Service Now
+🔭 I will be working as a UTS Bold Careers Intern(UTSA) at Service Now and researching under Dr. Zhang for XAI Applications

 🌱 I’m currently learning and integrating **JavaScript, React, TypeScript, Numpy, TenserFlow, and Pandas**